rknightuk/guidetobricklink/guides/01-how-bricklink-works.md

 <div class="alert alert-warning">
 There are a number of payment methods available for sellers to accept (cash, cheque, PayPal).
 PayPal is recommended as this is the easiest way to open a dispute with a seller if there is a problem.

+When you pay for an order, you are paying the seller directly, and not Bricklink.
+This is why multiple payment methods are available.
 </div>

 ### 4. Seller posts order